Steve McMahon: Liverpool

-Graeme Souness had by now taken over as Liverpool Manager in 1991 and he immediately had some disagreements with some senior players including McMahon.
-In Souness's book, The Management Years he recounted that several players who were over 30 including McMahon were looking for bigger contracts at the end of their careers and were prepared to move elsewhere if their terms weren't met.
+Graeme Souness had by now taken over as Liverpool manager in 1991 and he immediately had some disagreements with some senior players including McMahon.
+In Souness's book, The Management Years he recounted that several players who were over 30, including McMahon, were looking for bigger contracts at the end of their careers and were prepared to move elsewhere if their terms weren't met.
 There was also some resentment as new signings like Mark Wright were on bigger salaries, and the senior players wondered why players who had yet to win any trophies at Anfield could be earning more.
 Souness decided to sell McMahon, Houghton, Beardsley, and Steve Staunton, thus removing some of Liverpool's best players under Dalglish and breaking up the last great Liverpool team to win a title.
-After playing 15 games of the 1991/1992 McMahon left Liverpool to join Manchester City for £900,000 on Christmas Eve 1991 after playing 276 games, during which time he scored 50 goals.
+After playing 15 games of the 1991/1992 season, McMahon left Liverpool to join Manchester City for £900,000 on Christmas Eve 1991 after playing 276 games, during which time he scored 50 goals.
 Souness later admitted that he had sold some key players too soon, when he should have kept them longer until suitable replacements were found.
 In the end, Souness brought Michael Thomas and Paul Stewart to compete in central midfield, neither of whom were to ever reach the same level as McMahon, as Thomas was beset by injuries and never able to fully replicate the important role vacated by McMahon.
 Stewart too was blighted with injuries, and only enjoyed anything like regular action in his first season at Anfield, making his final appearance some two years before finally departing in 1996.